-The success rate has steadily improved from 2009-15.
+The success rate has steadily improved from 2009-18.
 It is important to note that we are comparing different cohorts of students.
+Anecdotal feedback from CEGEPS and past graduates suggests that BHS students are well prepared compared to peers from other schools, both public and private.